 When, in 2002, I discovered how to use my clients’ life narratives in a way that seemingly changed their neural organization and structure, I began to study the developments in neuroscience which had emerged during the 1990’s.
 This article summarizes my hypotheses about the neurobiological basis of Lifespan Integration, originally described in my 2003 book: “Lifespan Integration: Connecting Ego States through Time”.
 Over the past fifteen years many Lifespan Integration psychotherapists have carried out their own informal investigations, using various scales to test their clients before and after LI therapy.
 The exact neuroscience of how our nervous systems integrate new information is still largely unknown, however the results of the official research studies of Lifespan Integration and the observations of thousands of trained LI clinicians continue to support my original theory of how and why LI works.
-More information about the published research is available on the LI website under the “Research” heading.
+More information about the published research is available on this website under “About LI” > “Research”.

 The human body-mind is a complex self-organizing system which, like all self-organizing systems, follows certain rules.
 Self-organizing systems spontaneously reorganize under certain conditions.
 Reorganization of a self-organizing system is not a process of building one layer upon another, but rather requires the system to come apart and restructure.
 This happens in discreet quantum shifts.
 Each of these shifts brings more coherence and more efficient functioning to the system.
 For optimal results when using LI we need to understand how to create the optimal conditions for neural reorganization.
 We want to create conditions which will move our clients out of homeostasis just long enough for their self-systems to reorganize.
 In order to gently push each client’s self-system to reorganize, we need to create conditions which optimize neural plasticity.
 These conditions are focal attention, optimal emotional activation, and repetition.
 Hebb’s rule is most commonly summarized as: “Neurons that fire together wire together.”
 More neurons fire when we are interested and engaged, with our attention focused on the task at hand.
 Midrange emotional activation also increases neural plasticity.
 Each repetition of the client’s Timeline reinforces the firing patterns of the involved neural networks and continues to connect those networks to other parts of the client’s self-system.
 Maximizing repetitions of the Timeline during each session of LI reinforces neural firing patterns and promotes integration between neural networks.
 Repetitions also serve to push the client’s self-system through more and more state shifts, eventually pushing the system to reorganize itself into a more stable and coherent structure with a more efficient level of functioning.
 Allan Schore (2003) tells us that “The stability of a system is dependent upon its capacity to transition between and thereby exist within a range of possible states…”